zonayedpca/electron-webview-boilerplate/README.md

 Get back to Travis CI and Find your repository.
 Then Go to More Options > Settings and Add your GitHub Personal Access Token(with scope of repo) as an Environment Variable ```GH_TOKEN```.

 ## Configuration
 You must update your **package.json** file, atleast the repo url to deploy the release in your GitHub Release.
 Also You can update application name and other things from the same place.
 Once you update this file, TravisCI will automatically trigger a build.
-This build may take sometime.
+This build may take sometime(You can always see the live log from your TravisCI account).
 Once everything finished, you will get a see a draft release of your app into your GitHub repo.

 Additionally, You can:
 - Add ```.html``` file as your app's UI
 - Or you can add your website to be shown inside your App
 - You can set up environment variables inside Travis CI to configure your App

 Any changes you made on your repo, TravisCI will automatically trigger a build.
-Once a version of an App is released, any changes with the same version will not gonna deploy new release.
+Once a version of an App is released, any changes with the same version will not deploy any new release(as the version is same).
 If you want to release your updates, then please update the ```version``` from ```package.json```,  then only you will get to see new version released as a new draft once again.

 ### Environment Variables
 You can utilize these environment variable inside TravisCI(Same as setting ```GH_TOKEN``` that we have done just now):
 **CLIENT**: If you want to show your website inside the app.
 Simply put ```CLIENT``` environment variable with your website URL as value.
 Example: Key: ```CLIENT```, Value: ```https://zonayed.me```